etsubdink-cpu/Notes/on linux/class2;Introduction to Linux.md

    - ZSH
    - FISH
 *THEY differ in coloring, piping, command compilation, some kind of feature.
-- To identify your shell "echo$SHELL"
+- To identify your shell "echo$SHELL" for git.

 ## operating system?
 ---